 Householding.
 SEC rules permit us to deliver a single Internet Notice or set of our proxy materials to one address shared by two or more of our shareholders.
 This delivery method is referred to as "householding" and can result in significant cost savings.
 Bermuda law does not permit householding for delivery to our registered holders, however, we expect brokers, banks and other nominees to take advantage of this opportunity and deliver only one Internet Notice or one set of our proxy materials to multiple shareholders who hold Common Shares in "street name" and who share an address, unless they receive contrary instructions from the impacted shareholders prior to the mailing date.
 If you would prefer to receive separate copies of the Internet Notice or our proxy materials, please contact your broker, bank or nominee.
-We will also deliver promptly, upon written or oral request, a separate copy of the Internet Notice or our proxy materials, to any shareholder at the shared address to which a single copy of those documents was delivered.
-If you prefer to receive separate core our proxy materials, contact your broker, bank or nominee or Broadridge Financial Solutions, Inc. at 1-866-540-7095 or in writing at Broadridge, Householding Department, 51 Mercedes Way, Edgewood, New York 11717.
+We will also deliver promptly, upon written or oral request, a separate copies of the Internet Notice or our proxy materials, contact your broker, bank or nominee or Broadridge Financial Solutions, Inc. at 1-866-540-7095 or in writing at Broadridge, Householding Department, 51 Mercedes Way, Edgewood, New York 11717.